Tanzanian Americans: Tanzanian Americans in Chicago

 Most Tanzanians who have arrived since 1986 have chosen to settle in Chicago.
 Many of them are students and professionals who came to the city to pursue an advanced degree or work for an employer that sponsored their entry into the United States.
 Some of the Tanzanians have returned to their home country a few years after arriving in the U. S.

 Religion plays an active role in the lives of many Tanzanian Americans in Chicago.

 Tanzanian Americans elsewhere in the United States

-The Tanzanian American associations in the United States include the Tanzanian American Association (Inc.) in Massachusetts and the Tanzania Association Of Wichita, Kansas.
+Tanzanian American associations in the United States include the Tanzanian American Association (Inc.) in Massachusetts and the Tanzania Association Of Wichita, Kansas.